-At Belmont, English, Mathematics and Science are taught using our schemes of work which are drawn from the programs of study in the National Curriculum.
+At Belmont, English and, Mathematics are taught using our schemes of work which are drawn from the programs of study in the National Curriculum.
 The schemes of work are organised into units setting out teaching and learning activities that are adapted to meets the needs of Belmont pupils.

-In the primary department English, Mathematics and Science are usually taught by the class teacher.
+In the primary department English and Mathematics are usually taught by the class teacher.